dannydenenberg/wuthefwasthat.github.io/_posts/2018-12-03-smart-scheduling.markdown

 ## Conclusion

 I would be very happy if someone implemented something like this.
 If you are interested, please let me know!

-I had the idea for this app over a year ago, and have many other ideas surrounding it, but never finished writing this post.
-I blame the lack of the app for my demise and for my failure blog consistently.

 Some suggestions for the name of such an app:
 - Lachesis or Decima, the second of the Three Fates who measured and apportioned the thread of life.